-At Hedgehog, we believe that testing equipment before it’s in the field is safer, more efficient, and saves the project money.
+Factory acceptance testing equipment before it enters the field is overall safer, more efficient, and saves the project money.
 It is a common situation where everyone is in a rush and wants to get the product in the field as soon as possible and then bring contractors on-site to figure out what the next steps are.
 This can work for low-value, single-control panels that are located close to the team’s home base but in remote locations such as for mines, mills, amusement parks, and indigenous communities it is not so easy.

 Take for example this SEL protection relay that we are testing in our office before heading out to a remote location for commissioning.
 Not only can we spend a few calm days in our office with a precision relay tester verifying every function with both the engineer and principal engineer’s oversight, but we can adjust as needed and avoid the risk of damaging any equipment when initially energizing the system.

 In this case, we discovered that all the settings were correct but the triggering logic was not enabled and the system would not have properly functioned.
 We cannot stress enough the importance of running a factory acceptance test or “FAT” for the system and issuing a certificate of conformity on both operation and function.

 Similarly, for the production of multiple complex control items, FAT is critical.
 For example, to ensure our customers got a working system, we built a machine to verify every single input, output, feedback, and control capacity of a motion control system.
 We called it the Panel Factory Acceptance Tester or “P-FAT”.
 When it arrives on-site with fifty other similar items they can run as intended with no further issues and we can prove the product meets the system specification when it leaves the factory.